emsesp/EMS-ESP32/README.md

 The bus master (boiler) sends out a poll request every second by sending out a sequential list of all possible IDs as a single byte followed by the break signal.
 The ID always has its high 7th bit set so in the code we're looking for 1 byte messages matching the format `[dest|0x80] <BRK>`.

 Any connected device can respond to a Polling call with an acknowledging by sending back a single byte with its own ID.
 In our case we would listen for a `[0x8B] <BRK>` (meaning us) and then send back `[0x0B] <BRK>` to say we're alive and ready.
+Although I found this is not needed for normal operation so it's disabled as default in the code.

 Polling is also the trigger to start transmitting any packages queued for sending.
 It must be done within 200ms or the bus master will time out.